amandazhuyilan/Breakfast-Burrito/README.md

 <a name="Binary_Search_Trees"></a>
 ### [Binary Search Trees](https://github.com/amandazhuyilan/Castro-Street/blob/master/Data-Structures/BinarySearchTree.py)
   - A binary search tree is a binary tree in which all left decendents <= n <= all right decendents.
   - BST Operations are usuallty O(log n).
+The length of a balanced BST is log n, worst case scenario is n.
   - Complete binary tree: every level is filled except for perhaps the last level.
-  - Full binary tree: every node has zero or two children.
-  - Perfect binary tree: both full and complete.

   Binary Tree Traversals
   - In-order:
     ```